The mystery of conjugation

-Stanley Falkow, professor at Stanford University Medical School commented, “I give lectures on the history of bacterial genetics, and I always said that the Americans had the wherewithal to discover sex in bacteria, but it took the Frenchmen to work out all the fine details.”
+The mechanism of bacterial conjugation, discovered by Joshua Lederberg and Edward Tatum in 1946, remained a mystery for nearly ten years.
+Stanford University Professor Stanley Falkow (1935-2018), observed: “I give lectures on the history of bacterial genetics, and I always said that the Americans had the wherewithal to discover sex in bacteria, but it took the Frenchmen to work out all the fine details.”

 Stanley Falkow.
 14 May 2015.
 Author’s interview at the Department of Microbiology and Immunology, Stanford University.